lamualfa/routify-ts/README.md

 - The script name has been changed from `setup-routify-ts` to `routify-ts`.
 - This `routify-ts` script designed for [Routify Starter Template](https://github.com/roxiness/routify-starter).
 Not for [Svelte Template](https://github.com/sveltejs/template).
 - This documentation is shown for `@sveltech/routify` version `2` and above.
 For versions below `2`, please visit [v1.0.0](https://github.com/lamualfa/routify-ts/tree/v1.0.0).
 - Please backup your project folder before use `routify-ts convert` command.
-You don't need to do that for any other command.
+You don't need to do that for `init` command.

 ## Usage